 I squinted my eyes to see the farthest peak in Karakoram range.
 With my palm facing downwards, I placed my hand on forehead, to shed the bright sunlight away.
 The intense sun and cold winds created an unforgiving combination.
 At a height of 20,187 feet, cold breeze created a swooshing sound under my skullcap.
 The sub-zero temperature made me shiver with cold but the early morning sun disbursed warmth at the same time.
-Laden under the burden of exhaustion, sleep and hunger, my body was in the most hostile environment ever.
+Laden under the burden of exhaustion, sleep, and hunger, my body was in the most hostile environment ever.
 My mind contemplated running down to be endowed by the warmth of barren lands.
 But, my heart was overwhelmed, excited by this physical and mental feat of conquering the Stok Kangri peak.
 I listened to my heart and took a deep breath.
 Though I didn’t get as much oxygen as sea-level, it felt good.
 I felt at peace.
 After a year of planning and anticipation, I was finally sitting peacefully on Stok Kangri peak with my arms wrapped tightly around knees and the trekking pole resting on my shoes.
 I allowed the feeling of exuberance seep in.
 I rested my eyes on the illuminated glacier below, reflecting the bright sun-rays in magnificent fashion.
 I couldn’t fathom how a glacier, this beautiful in the day, can be so nerve-wracking at night while climbing!

 I shifted my focus and observed the sun.
 8 AM Sun never looked so bright!
 I couldn’t stare at the sun for long and my heavy eyelids gave in.
 I tuned out the excited cheers in the background and a quick flashback ran across my vision.